 Some people learn languages with impressive ease–they pick up pronunciation seemingly without effort, use phrases accurately, and become fluent much faster than seems natural.
-For others, learning a foreign language is an obviously strenuous pursuit.
+For others, learning a foreign language is an obviously strenuous pursuit and will need to use language learning strategies.

 They may never take up learning a second language to the point that it gives them practical results.
 Yet others will always speak improperly, chattering away, oblivious to any grammatical rules, phraseology, or pronunciation.